digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/download/cnqs-installation.rst

 Prerequisites
 =============

-Access to the `CN-Quickstart GitHub repository <https://github.com/digital-asset/cn-quickstart>`__ and `digitalasset-docker.jfrog.io` JFrog Artifactory docker repository is needed to successfully pull the Digital Asset artifacts.
+Access to the `CN-Quickstart GitHub repository <https://github.com/digital-asset/cn-quickstart>`__ is needed to successfully pull the Digital Asset artifacts.

 `Contact us <https://www.digitalasset.com/contact-us?comments=I%27m%20requesting%20access%20to%20jFrog>`__ if you need access or additional support.